-Iron overdose is a common cause of poisoning in children under the age of six years.
+Iron overdose is a common cause of poisoning in children under the age of six years old.
 Iron can be found in iron replacement tablets, prenatal vitamins, and some multivitamins.

 Immediate symptoms of iron poisoning include: